danchan020/wavePortal/README.md

 # WavePortal

 This project was a Solidity tutorial from Buildspace.
-Front end design was handled myself while the tutorial covered using Hardhat as a development environment, writing  and deploying Solidity smart contracts, and creating the connection between the contract and client.
+Front end design and deployment was handled myself while the tutorial covered using Hardhat as a development environment, writing and deploying Solidity smart contracts, and creating the connection between the contract and client.
 <br>
 <br>
 To visit the live website: https://dcwaveportal.vercel.app/